Jwink3101/notefile/readme.md

 It is not a perfect solution but it does address many main needs as well as concerns I have with alternative tools.

-Notefile is designed to assist in keeping associated notes and to perform the most basic opperations.
+Notefile is designed to assist in keeping associated notes and to perform the most basic operations.
 However, it is not designed to do all possible things.
 Notes can be modified (in YAML) as needed with other tools including those included here.

 It is also worth noting that while notefile can be used as a Python module, it is really design to be primarily a CLI.